TASTE MATTERS

 Surveying a broad range of factors, from different cultural traditions to physiological and genetic influences, Prescott argues that in affluent Western societies food selection is increasingly unrelated to survival.
 Food has become less about nutrient intake, and more about sensory, and sometimes intellectual, pleasure.
 Moreover, changes in the average modern diet have led to an increase in obesity and high blood pressure.
 Why and how do our tastes create such paradoxes?

-Taste Matters is a relevant and timely title.
+With its sensitivity and awareness of such contemporary issues, Taste Matters is a relevant and timely title.
 Highly accessible and compellingly written, Prescott's book brings scientific research to a wide audience, paving the way for a healthier, more sustainable and informed understanding of taste.

 Foreword by Heston Blumenthal, OBE